ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

    oro_C96.mx100.tile*.nc

 where ``*`` refers to the tile number (1-6).
-Details on the configuration variables included in this file are available in the :ref:`Land DA documentation <landda:InputFiles>`.
+Details on the configuration variables included in these files are available in the :ref:`Land DA documentation <landda:InputFiles>`.

 .. _lnd-grid-ic-files: